 Learn to use the dictionary.
 Whether you are writing, reading, or merely listening, it will serve you well to study the dictionary.
 It will not only help you widen your vocabulary, but it will also increase your confidence in choosing the correct words for particular situations.

-Why wait for a few hours when you can do in a few seconds?
-It will go a long way towards achieving the higher competence of language proficiency test.
+Why wait for a few hours when you can do it in a few seconds?
+It will go a long way towards achieving the higher competence of language proficiency tests.

 As you link the place to the phrase, it will become much clear and concrete within your mind.
 You can also pick random items and locations and look them up to know how to say them in the new language you are learning.
 You will be shocked by how effective this is.
 Therefore, carry a language dictionary or install an app with you to use whenever your thoughts stop flowing.